 At one point she asked me, "Who's the bad guy in this movie."
-When I was a boy my answer would have been Apollo Creed.
-I thought about her question and I knew that wasn't the right answer.
+As a kid, my answer would've been Apollo Creed.
+I thought about her question, and I knew that wasn't the right answer.
 Apollo's an antagonist, but he's no villain.
 He's just a guy who's looking to make a buck and keep the business he's created around his talent moving forward.

 As we kept watching I explained to E there are some stories where the hero fights a villain, and there are some stories where the hero fights against nature to survive.
 Then there are some stories where the hero fights himself.
 She gave me a funny look when I said that, so I explained.

 She thought about it for a little bit, and picked up her Nerf gun and started chasing her brother.
-Not long after she flitted out of the room Rocky goes to see Paulie.
-This is how the scene goes:
+Not long after she flitted out of the room, Rocky goes to see Paulie.
+The scene goes like this: